 First and foremost I need to give credit where credit is due and say that this blog was inspired by Camel Clutch Blog creator Eric Gargiulo who “penned” a predictions blog just like this several years ago.
 I “borrowed” the idea myself and decided to give my own WrestleMania predictions one year before the event actually happened.
 So with that said lets take a look at my very early WrestleMania 30 predictions:

 The Rock vs. Brock Lesnar

-This is a pretty easy prediction to go with since there were reported plans for the two of them to plant the “seeds” for a match in the Superdome at WrestleMania 30 ..click here to read more
+This is a pretty easy prediction to go with since there were reported plans for the two of them to plant the “seeds” for ..click here to read more

 Brock Lesnar, CM Punk, Daniel Bryan, Dolph Ziggler, john cena, Paul Heyman, randy orton, Ryback, The Undertaker, triple h, WrestleMania 29, WrestleMania 30